vrpperez7/ProjectMod5/README.md

 ### User Behavior Assumptions:
 - User identity: Sessions per client are treated as unique users, which may overcount usage from shared or public devices.
-- First three months of data recorded a high session use: Observed a spike in sessions in the early period of data, previous to COVID
+- The first three months of data recorded high session usage: Observed a spike in sessions in the early period of data, previous to COVID
 - After COVID, sessions dropped and didn’t recover: Noted a permanent decline in usage post-pandemic, suggesting behavioral shifts or reduced reliance.

 ### Temporal Framework Assumptions: